Why China is unlikely to rescue the world economy again – DW – 05/13/2023

 Another's reason for China's less-than-stellar recovery is Beijing's strategic plan to move the economy up the value chain, prioritizing quality rather than quantity of growth.
 These reforms, however, take time.

-"China has been trying to engineer a shift from being a low-end manufacturer to becoming dominant in the industries of the future (artificial intelligence, robotics, semiconductors, etc.)," Dutt said.
+"China has been trying to engineer a shift from being a low-end manufacturer to becoming dominant in the industries of the future (artificial intelligence, robotics, semiconductors, etc.)," said Dutt.

-As it moves away from heavy industries dominated by state-owned companies towards innovation and domestic consumption, a slowdown in growth is a "natural corollary," he added.
+As it moves away from heavy industries dominated by state-owned companies toward innovation and domestic consumption, a slowdown in growth is a "natural corollary," he added.

 Xi holding economy back